Mount Damota

-Mount Damota or Mount Damot is the highest peak in Wolayita, Southern Nations, Nationalities, and Peoples' Region, Ethiopia with altitude of nearly 2750 meters above the sea level.
+Mount Damota or Mount Damot is the highest peak in Wolayita, South Ethiopia Regional State, Ethiopia with altitude of nearly 2750 meters above the sea level.
 Mt.
 Damota area is found in Wolaita Zone between Damot Gale, Boloso Sore, and Soddo Zuria districts.
 Mt.
 Damota is a source of many streams flowing to different districts in radial pattern namely: Hamessa, Waja (river), Bisare, Gazina and other rivers.